PureStorage-OpenConnect/SQL-Server-IO-Pressure-Check/README.md

 2. Bring up perfmon, the fasest way to do this is to bring up the run prompt and enter perfmon.

-3. In the left hand of perfmon, expand "Data collector sets", right click "User defined" and select 'New':
+3. In the left hand of perfmon, expand "Data collector sets", right click "User defined" and select 'New' then "Data Collector Set"

 ![capture](https://user-images.githubusercontent.com/15145995/53408754-3d320f00-39b7-11e9-84a5-4d95680e259b.PNG)

-4.
+4. Change the name of the collector from "New Data Collector Set" to something more meaningful, leave the radio button on "Create from template (Recommended)":